rpatterson/prunerr/README.rst

   Perhaps we can use the Servarr "Connect" API?

-- Improve configur-ability, particularly the various download client paths:
+- Improve configure-ability, particularly the various download client paths:

   Currently, Prunerr strongly depends on using the ``.../incomplete/``, ``.../downloads/``, ``.../imported/``,  and ``.../deleted/`` paths.
 In theory, these